payu-india/CMS-Chatbot/docs/Offerings/introduction-cross-border-payments-import/index.md

 ## Benefits

-* The amount can be settled early to merchants, that is, within T+2 days.
+* The amount can be settled early to merchants, that is, within T+2 / T+3 days.
 * Reconciliation and settlement queries can be directly raised to PayU.
 * Overseas merchants can easily offer services to Indian consumers.

-To get started with integration, refer to [Integrate Import for PayUBiz](doc:integrate-cross-border-payments-for-payubiz).
+To get started with integration, refer to: [Integrate Import for PayUBiz](doc:integrate-cross-border-payments-for-payubiz).

 After the integration is complete, you can integrate UPI autopay for cross-border payment-import integration.
 For more information, refer to [UPI Autopay Integration.](doc:upi-autopay-integration-cross-border-payments-import)